-Unit Descriptions Term Definition ug/L ug/L : Number of micrograms of substance in one liter of water ppm ppm: parts per million, or milligrams per liter (mg/L) ppb ppb: parts per billion, or micrograms per liter ( $\mu$ g/L) pCi/L pCi/L: picocuries per liter (a measure of radioactivity) NA NA: not applicable ND ND: Not detected NR NR: Monitoring not required, but recommended.
+Unit Descriptions Term Definition ug/L ug/L : Number of micrograms of substance in one liter of water ppm ppm: parts per million, or milligrams per liter (mg/L) ppb ppb: parts per billion, or micrograms per liter ($\mu\text{g/L}$) pCi/L pCi/L: picocuries per liter (a measure of radioactivity) NTU NTU: Nephelometric Turbidity Units.
+Turbidity is a measure of the cloudiness of the water.
+We monitor it because it is a good indicator of the effectiveness of our filtration system.
+NA NA: not applicable ND ND: Not detected